Peter Nygård: Nygård International

-Nygård established Nygård Apparel Manufacturing Company, later rebranded Nygård International, in Winnipeg in 1967.
-In 1978, Nygård's takeover of a sportswear designer's business in New York City led to a 12-year legal battle in New York federal court.
-The company produced clothing under brand names such as Nygård Fashions, Nygård Slims, Bianca Nygård, ADX, TanJay, Alia and Allison Daley.
-The company's Canadian headquarters was located on King Street in Toronto, Ontario, while its world headquarters was located in Times Square, New York, New York, United States.
+Peter Nygård established Nygård Apparel Manufacturing Company, later rebranded Nygård International, in Winnipeg in 1967.
+In 1978, his takeover of a sportswear designer's business in New York City led to a 12-year legal battle in New York federal court.
+The company produced clothing under brand names including Nygård Fashions, Nygård Slims, Bianca Nygård, ADX, TanJay, Alia, and Allison Daley.
+The company's Canadian headquarters was located on King Street in Toronto while its world headquarters was located in Times Square, Manhattan.
 Times Square was also the location of Nygård's fashion concept retail store, which opened on Friday, 6 November 2009.
 Nygård's personal net-worth was estimated at $900 million in 2020.

 In February 2020, the headquarters of Nygård International was raided as part of a sex trafficking investigation against Nygård by the Federal Bureau of Investigation (FBI).
-After these, Nygård announced that he would step down from the company and divest his ownership interest.
+Afterwards, Nygård announced that he would step down from the company and divest his ownership interest.
 In March 2020, a judge said that there was no evidence Nygård had actually resigned, and that he still owned 100% of the shares of the Nygård group of companies.
 The company filed for Chapter 15 bankruptcy in New York on 18 March 2020, and a Manitoba judge ordered a group of Nygård companies into receivership the following day.
 On 30 April, a Canadian judge authorized an accounting firm to sell off part of the business.